ZahraBoroujeni/hand/README.md

 hand
 =====
-Useing xacro urdf, creatt a hand model!
+Using xacro urdf, create a hand model!
 # hand